CONVEX

 What Is Debt Service Coverage Ratio?

-The Debt Service Coverage Ratio (DSCR) is a fundamental credit metric defined as net operating income (NOI) divided by total debt service — the sum of all principal and interest payments due within a given period.
-A ratio of 1.25x, for example, means the borrower generates $1.25 in operating cash flow for every $1.00 of debt obligations.
-It is widely used across corporate lending, commercial real estate, leveraged finance, and sovereign credit analysis.
+The Debt Service Coverage Ratio (DSCR) is a fundamental credit metric defined as net operating income (NOI) divided by total debt service, the sum of all principal and interest payments due within a given period.
+A ratio of 1.25x means the borrower generates $1.25 in operating cash flow for every $1.00 of debt obligations.
+It is widely used across corporate lending, commercial real estate, leveraged finance, project finance, and sovereign credit analysis.

-DSCR differs from simple leverage ratios like net debt/EBITDA because it captures cash flow timing relative to actual payment obligations, making it more sensitive to near-term refinancing risk.
-Lenders typically embed minimum DSCR covenants directly into loan agreements, creating hard triggers that can accelerate defaults or force equity cures.
+DSCR differs critically from simple leverage ratios like net debt/EBITDA because it captures cash flow timing relative to actual near-term payment obligations rather than a stock-of-debt comparison.
+A company can carry high leverage but remain current on obligations if debt maturities are staggered and cash flow is predictable; conversely, a modestly leveraged borrower with a lumpy amortization schedule can face acute DSCR pressure.
+Lenders typically embed minimum DSCR covenants directly into loan agreements, creating hard triggers that can accelerate defaults, restrict distributions, or force equity cures, mechanisms that become especially significant during credit cycle turning points.

 Why It Matters for Traders